Murder of Laken Riley: Criminal proceedings

-On May 8, 2024, a grand jury in Clarke County indicted Ibarra with ten charges: three charges of felony murder, malice murder, false imprisonment, kidnapping, aggravated assault with intent to rape, hindering a 911 call, concealing the death of another and peeping Tom.
+On May 8, 2024, a grand jury in Clarke County indicted Ibarra with ten charges: three charges of felony murder, malice murder, false imprisonment, kidnapping, aggravated assault with intent to rape, hindering a 911 call, concealing the death of another, and being a peeping Tom.
 He pleaded not guilty to all charges.
 Bail was denied.
 The district attorney sought a sentence of life imprisonment without the possibility of parole.
 In a court filing, the defense attorneys submitted a motion to move the trial to another county due to the media attention surrounding the case, but Judge H. Patrick Haggard denied it.

 Ibarra waived his right to a jury trial and opted for a bench trial, which began on November 15, 2024.
 Prosecutors presented evidence that included Ibarra's DNA under Riley's fingernails and Ibarra's fingerprint on Riley's phone screen.
 Ibarra's defense said that evidence against him was circumstantial.
 On November 20, 2024, Judge Haggard found him guilty of all charges and sentenced him to life in prison without the possibility of parole.

-Ibarra is currently imprisoned in the Georgia Diagnostic and Classification State Prison.
+Ibarra's attorneys filed a motion before Judge Haggard for a new trial, arguing that his rights were violated by the court's failure to delay the trial so that the defense's expert could review the DNA evidence and the court refusing to exclude some cellphone evidence.
+This motion was denied on March 9, 2026, with Judge Haggard writing that the evidence against Ibarra was "overwhelming and powerful", and granting the delay would not have affected the verdict.
+Ibarra is imprisoned in the Georgia Diagnostic and Classification State Prison.